-- 16 ft. model has one under the front dinette and the booster is on the curbside bedroom wall. - 19 ft. model is on bedroom curbside wall - 22 ft. model is under the desk and bedroom TV stand. - 25 ft. sleep six is on the roadside wall forward of the refrigerator. - 28 ft. model is under the dinette and a bedroom outlet is located on the RS wall.
+- 16 ft. model has one under the front dinette and the booster is on the curbside bedroom wall. - 19 ft. model is on bedroom curbside wall - 22 ft. model is under the desk and bedroom TV stand. - 25 ft. sleep six outlet locations are inside the dinette roof locker, under the dinette, and above the bed on the curbside wall. - 28 ft. model is under the dinette, above the rear dinette seat back on the curbside wall, and a bedroom outlet is located on the roadside wall.